Q4 Party Planner: Charts

 Step 1 - Select the data you will include in your chart

-Step 2 - Create and insert the chart
+Step 2 - Create and insert the chart as indicated in the PDF Directions provided.

 Step 3 - Name the chart